OpenRefine/OpenRefine/docs/docs/manual/exporting.md

 You could also simply output a plain-text document inserting data from your project into sentences (for example, "In `{{cells["Year"].value}}` we received `{{cells["RequestCount"].value}}` requests.").

+You can use the shorthand `${Column Name}` (no need for quotes) to insert column values directly.
+You cannot use this inside an expression, because of the closing curly brace.

-If your projects is in records mode, the <span class="menuItems">Row separator</span> field will insert a separator between records, rather than individual rows.
-Rows inside a single record will be directly appended to one another as per the content in the <span class="menuItems">Row Template</span> field.
+If your projects is in records mode, the <span class="fieldLabels">Row separator</span> field will insert a separator between records, rather than individual rows.
+Rows inside a single record will be directly appended to one another as per the content in the <span class="fieldLabels">Row Template</span> field.

 ![A screenshot of the Templating exporter generating JSON by default.](/img/templating-exporter.png)

 Once you have created your template, you may wish to save the text you produced in each field, in order to reuse it in the future.
-Once you click “Export” OpenRefine will output a simple text file, and your template will be discarded.
+Once you click <span class="buttonLabels">Export</span> OpenRefine will output a simple text file, and your template will be discarded.

 We have recipes on using the Templating exporter to [produce several different formats](https://github.com/OpenRefine/OpenRefine/wiki/Recipes#12-templating-exporter).